vfavorito/employee-track/README.md

 Here is a link to an example video using the Employee Tracker:  [Example](https://drive.google.com/file/d/19C2fNI0P2NmeQdfqKM9FWWjLJPXxiv9o/view?usp=sharing)

 ### Installation
 Installation of this app first requires the installation of node.
 Also you will need to have MySQL installed and a localhost server running.
-Next you will have to change the MySql password in the code to your localhost password you set up.
-After that install package files using npm i and you are good to go!
+You will need to run the schema.sql file either by copy and pasting it into MySQL Workbench or running the file from the command line.
+Next you will have to change the MySQL password in the code to your localhost password you set up.
+After that install the package files using npm i and you are good to go!

 ### Contributing
 If you would like to contribute to the development of this app the guidelines for doing so can be found here: [Contribution Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.txt)